 Guildford Castle access information

-Guildford Borough Council aims to welcome deaf and disabled visitors to heritage sites in its care and to ensure best possible access to its collections and services.
+We welcome deaf and disabled visitors to our heritage sites and wish to ensure best possible access to the collections and services.
 Where this is not possible due to constraints of the heritage environment, we aim to offer a reasonable alternative.

 The following are available at our sites:

 An induction loop at reception or shop desks and in meeting rooms.